gpetrousov/compilers/flex_and_bison.md

 - Priority (or precedence) is defined by the order that those semantic rules are placed wth.
 The priority is increasing downwards.
 So, from above, `POW` has higher priority than `*` and `/` and those have higher priority than `+` and `-`.

 - With `%prec`, we can define precedence and associativity in the rule.
-See Using Precedence and Associativity to Resolve Conflicts
+See Using Precedence and Associativity to Resolve Conflicts.

 ## The following actions take place on the stack: